ahanisch/serverFunctions/README.md

 `sshToServer`

-    login to server
+    Login to server.
-    the ssh connection can be configured by the variables sf_HOST, sf_USER, sf_KEYFILE and sf_SSH_PORT (s.a.)
+    The ssh connection can be configured by the variables sf_HOST, sf_USER, sf_KEYFILE and sf_SSH_PORT (s.a.).

 `ftpToServer`

-    login to server for file transfer
+    Login to server for easy file transfer.

 `syncFile $1`

-    sync remote file or folder to local file system local folder is defined in variable sf_SYNCED_FOLDER (default: "syncedFiles")
+    Sync remote file or folder to local file system.
+    The local folder is defined in variable sf_SYNCED_FOLDER (default: "syncedFiles").
     @param $1	file or path

 `gitAddRemote $1`

-    add an existing bare repository on server as remote to local git repository
+    Add an existing bare repository on server as remote to local git repository.
     @param $1 repository folder on server, e.g. '~/git/MyProject.git'